BrenticusMaximus/ThemeDeck/README.md

 ## Installation

 1. Download the latest ZIP release.
-2. Transfer ZIP to your Steam Deck, either its internal or external storage.
+2. Transfer ZIP to your Steam Deck.
 3. Go to Decky settings, Developer, Install Plugin from ZIP file.

 ## Supported File Types